operator-playground-io/Grafana-Operator-Playground-tile/tutorials/cleanup.md

 ---
 title: Grafana Operator cleanup Tutorial
-description: This tutorial explains how to cleanup Operator
+description: This tutorial explains how to cleanup the Operator
 ---